xingboyang20/ace-configuration-api-samples/basics/docs/PRICE.md

 # Price sample

-This sample shows how to create an application that lets users view and edit a price sheet for a product in a VT package on the CLM Platform.
+This sample shows how to create an application that lets users view and edit a price sheet for a product in a package on Ace Platform.

 The application we are building looks like this: